How Is Fault Determined in a Car Accident in Texas?

 All Texas drivers are required to purchase automobile insurance under the state’s financial responsibility law.
 The minimum amount of insurance coverage that all drivers must carry is $30,000 per person for bodily injury, $60,000 per accident for bodily injury, and $25,000 for property damage.
 This will cover injuries to another driver after a car accident.
 If the minimum amount of insurance does not fully compensate the injured driver’s injuries and/or property damage, that person has the option to sue to collect the difference.

 Due to the high cost of medical bills and rising automobile prices, minimum insurance coverage could mean thousands of dollars not covered by insurance.
-It is important to retain the services of a skilled Arlington car accident attorney so that you can receive an honest assessment of your potential for financial recovery.
+It is important to retain the services of a skilled Dallas car accident lawyer so that you can receive an honest assessment of your potential for financial recovery.
 If your injuries are more severe than the at-fault driver’s insurance can cover, the only way to get your damages compensated may be to sue in court.

 Personal Injury Claims for Uncompensated Damages